Spinal compression fracture - diagnosis and treatment

 Pain medication.
 Over-the-counter pain medication is often sufficient in relieving pain.
 Two types of non- prescription medication, paracetamol and non-steroidal anti-inflammatory drugs ( NSAIDs), are recommended.
 Opioid pain medication and muscle relaxants are often prescribed for short periods of time, since there is a risk of addiction.
 Anti-depressants can also help relieve nerve-related pain.

 Activity modification.
-Bed rest may help with acute pain but it can also lead to further bone loss and worsening osteoporosis, which increases the risk for future compression fractures.
+Bed rest may help with acute pain but it can also lead to further bone loss and worsening osteoporosis, which increases the risk of future compression fractures.
 Doctors may recommend a short period of bed rest for no more than a few days.
 However, prolonged inactivity should be avoided.

 Back bracing.
 A back brace provides external support to limit the motion of fractured vertebrae, much like applying a cast on a broken wrist.
 The rigid style of a back brace limits spine-related movement significantly, which may help reduce pain.
 However these should be used for only a short period of time since they can cause further weakness in the supporting muscles.

 Osteoporosis treatment.
 Bone- strengthening drugs such as bisphosphonates help stabilise or restore bone loss.
 This is an important part of treatment to help prevent further compression fractures.